Mission

 Rivera chef-owner John Rivera Sedlar presented his MYSTERY DESSERT in the Samba Room.

 Rivera was originally feted for contemporary its pan-Latin cooking that’s grounded in history.
-As the months have passed, bartender Julian Cox has elevated the bar experience to elite status thanks to cocktails like the Mexican Firing Squad, a mix of tequila, lime, simple syrup, soda and Angostura bitters.
-This was another suprise bonus on the walking tour.
+As the months have passed, bartender Julian Cox has elevated the bar experience to elite status.

 We each received a single crisp-edged tortilla pressed with pansies and plated with creamy “Indian butter,” which Sedlar said Western settlers called guacamole before they knew what it was.

-For dessert, we each received a Spanish-inspired square of olive oil cake plated with diced strawberries, a scoop of creme fraiche ice cream and a drizzle of jerez vinegar caramel sauce.
+For dessert, we each received a Spanish-inspired square of olive oil cake plated with diced strawberries, a scoop of crème fraîche ice cream and a drizzle of Jerez vinegar caramel sauce.

 The progressive dinner’s final plate also held a house-made chocolate flavored with passion fruit and stamped with Rivera’s logo.